Welcome to my brand new blog about television licensing here in the UK.

 Our objective:

-This blog is here to highlight the unjust persecution received by genuine non-TV users at the hands of TV Licensing.
+This blog is here to highlight the unjust persecution of genuine non-TV users at the hands of TV Licensing.
 These people do not require a licence and are entitled to live without the unnecessary stress and inconvenience caused by TV Licensing's correspondence and employees.

-If you use equipment to receive or record television programmes then you must buy a licence and we encourage you to do so.
+If you use equipment to receive or record live broadcast television programmes then the law requires you to have a licence and we encourage you to acquire one.

 Reader contributions: